Bachelor of Environmental Science/Bachelor of Engineering (Environmental Engineering) (Honours)

 Your final year will focus on advanced studies in environmental sampling and analysis as well as studies in ethics, policies and law.

-You'll also be prepared for the workforce through work-integrated learning opportunities, which are part of the Professional Scientist, Science Project and the Integrated Workplace Project courses.
+You'll also be prepared for the workforce through work-integrated learning opportunities and specially designed courses.

 Choose a program structure